Hashim-K/TI3115TU/docs/Meetings/Week 1/Meeting_Notes.md

 - The scheduling algorithm itself will schedule on *priority*, *deadline* of and other critera (time of day, etc.).
 The events to be scheduled are kept in a list that is therefore sorted by these criteria.
 [Not defined: How we will select from this list after we have 'filtered' for the criteria when considering a block of unallocated time Will it just go top-down ?]

+### Organisational
+Sprint weeks are defined to begin on Monday and end on Friday.
+Weekends are not considered within our sprints.

 ### GUI [Extra]
 - PyQT5
 - Dash Python